zakariyaq313/nightly-notes-react/README.md

 - Sass / SCSS
 - Redux Toolkit
 - React Router
-- Icon components custom made (using icons in SVG format from [Material Icons](https://fonts.google.com/icons?selected=Material+Icons) and converting them into JSX components using [SVG to JSX](https://svg2jsx.com/))
+- Icon components custom-made (using icons in SVG format from [Material Icons](https://fonts.google.com/icons?selected=Material+Icons) and converting them into JSX components using [SVG to JSX](https://svg2jsx.com/))
 - **No additional libraries used**

 **Notes -**

-Few months prior to beginning this project, I had created a notes-app using Vue.
-It was an extensive project, and I put a lot of effort into making it.
-To test and showcase my newly picked up React skills, I wanted to create a similarly comprehensive application.
-Instead of trying a different project idea, I decided to recreate the Vue notes-app using React.
-This way I get to reuse existing design and styles and focus completely on the app logic and structure.
-It would also be a great chance to compare React and Vue first-hand.
+A few months before beginning this project, I had built a highly functional and well-designed notes application using Vue.
+I wanted to utilize my newly acquired React skills by building a similarly complex application.
+Instead of searching for a new project idea, I decided to recreate the Vue notes app using React.

-Over the course of this project, I was able to see the differences and similarities between React and Vue closely which helped me better understand them, and even more importantly, understand the workings of frontend frameworks/libraries as a whole.
-Functionality wise, both versions of the app are identical, but their internal structure and logic are quite different, with the React version being more robust and modular.

-Design progression can be seen [here](./src/README.md).
+Recreating the app allowed me to reuse its existing design and styles, and focus solely on developing the app's logic and structure using React.
+Additionally, it provided me with the opportunity to compare React and Vue firsthand and understand the similarities and differences between the two frameworks.
+Through this project, I was able to gain a deeper understanding of frontend frameworks and libraries as a whole.

+As my introduction to React, this project was an incredibly valuable learning experience.
+I was able to work on a comprehensive, frontend-focused, single-page application that made use of a modular architecture, complete with various components.
+Furthermore, I was able to gain hands-on experience with TypeScript and implement state management using Redux which provided me with a solid grasp of these technologies and how they can be effectively utilized in a real-world scenario.

+View the design progression of the project [here](./src/README.md).

 **How to run in local server -**
 - `Clone` the respository